VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 * `select_prev_or_fallback`: If the completion menu is visible navigate to the previous item in the list.
 Else, uses the fallback.

 * `toggle_completion`: If the completion menu is visible it cancels the process.
 Else, it triggers the completion menu.
+You can use the property `modes` in the first argument to specify where this mapping should active (the default is `{modes = {'i'}}`).

 * `luasnip_jump_forward`: Go to the next placeholder in the snippet.